LiorZ/hdac8_thesis/thesis.rst

 Sampling
 ..........
 	The term *Sampling* in the context of FlexPepDock takes 2 different meanings.
 Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made in the hope that a large number of simulations converge to the lowest energy conformation.
 The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/sheer moves of the peptide backbone.
-A large perturbation size increases the sampling space , causing the peptide to explore a larger number of conformations.
+A large perturbation size increases the sampling space , causing the peptide to explore more conformations.

-	Calibrating the amount of sampling in our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) and number of near-native output structures ( in optimal cases, the more we sample, the larger our signal/noise ratio).
+	Calibrating the amount of sampling in our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) and number of near-native output structures (in optimal cases, the more we sample, the larger our signal/noise ratio).
 In the sampling space context, we aim at finding the trade-off between sampling different peptide conformations and the size of the sample space.
 If the peptide native structure is relatively different than the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are a necessity in order to find it.
 Problem is, increasing the perturbation size also increases the space of possible conformations, potentially decreasing the signal/noise ratio.

 	We found that a modest amount of sampling (in the context of number of simulation runs) is sufficient to generate a reliable predictor.
-Our findings correlate with an earlier study conducted by *London et al* [citation], that found that 200 simulation rounds are indeed sufficient for this purpose, and that a larger number of simulation rounds doesn't yield significant improvements in the perdictor's performance.
+Our findings correlate with an earlier study conducted by *London et al* [citation], that found that 200 simulation rounds are indeed sufficient for this purpose, and that a larger number of simulation rounds doesn't necessarily yield significant improvements in the perdictor's performance.
 However, in terms of the perturbation size, we found that the default amount of sampling that was sufficient for all previous studies, wasn't optimal in our case, perhaps since our simulation started from an extended peptide conformation, while all other studies reused an existing backbone conformation as a template that all the sequences were threaded on.
 It is important to note that we tested for this approach as well, threading the peptide on an existing backbone conformation - the *2v5w* PDB complex contains a 5 residues peptidic substrate, this approach didn't yield a better predictor than the one we got when we used an extended conformation, perhaps because of the nature of that particular peptidic substrate - 2 acetylated residues instead of 1, a fluorescenct Coumarin residue, and the fact that the complex was solved as a dimer - causing the peptide to maintain some interactions with the coupled receptor. [picture?]

 Rigid body movements